The two-qubit singlet/triplet measurement is universal for quantum computing given only maximally-mixed initial states: Methods

-\textbf{Relative Localization:} The second step is to see how two sufficiently large maximally mixed symmetric states can be converted into an ensemble equivalent to a Haar-twirled product state over pure states with fixed overlap, i.e. a state of the form: for some arbitrary (but known) $\ket{a}$, $\ket{b}$ with $0<|\langle a|b\rangle |^2<1$.
+The second step is to see how two sufficiently large maximally mixed symmetric states can be converted into an ensemble equivalent to a Haar-twirled product state over pure states with fixed overlap, i.e. a state of the form: for some arbitrary (but known) $\ket{a}$, $\ket{b}$ with $0<|\langle a|b\rangle |^2<1$.

-This can be done by using a ``measurement induced localization'' of the relative angle between initial (mixtures of) spin coherent states, in full analogy with the cases for optical phase, Bose-Einstein condensate phase, and particle position studied in detail in \cite{PhysRevA.71.042107}.
-(If we can localize two such ensembles then we can use the same procedure to relationally localize further ensembles to the first two).
+This can be done by using ``measurement induced localisation'' of the relative angle between initial (mixtures of) spin coherent states, similar to the cases studied in \cite{PhysRevA.71.042107}.
+Once we localise two such ensembles we can use the same procedure to relationally localise further ensembles to the first two - we leave that analysis to the next subsection, and here consider only two ensembles.

 The basic intuition is simple: we start with two sources $\rho^{sym}_{N+M}\otimes \rho^{sym}_{N+M}$, as created in the first step, and interpret each as an ensemble of $N+M$ copies of a randomly selected pure state.
 We pair up $M$ of the spins from each source and perform the singlet/triplet measurement on each pair, enabling us to get a good estimate of the overlap between the two (random) pure states.
-We then use the remaining $2N$ qubits for computation, under the assumption that the overlap is the estimated one \cite{globalprotocols}.
+We then use the remaining $2N$ qubits for computation, under the assumption that the overlap is the estimated one\footnote{ We remark that the relative localisation could possibly be induced more efficiently using approximate total angular measurement protocols of \cite{freedman2021symmetry} together with some form of global angular momentum inference scheme (see e.g. \cite{PhysRevLett.124.060503}).}.
 As we now demonstrate, a fixed overall error across the $2N$ qubits requires $M$ to grow only polynomially in $N$.